jrosain/metarocq/INSTALL.md

 `coq-metarocq` meta-package:

  - `coq-metarocq-utils` for a general library used by all MetaRocq packages
- - `coq-metarocq-common` for definitions used both by Template-Coq and PCUIC packages
+ - `coq-metarocq-common` for definitions used both by Template-Rocq and PCUIC packages
  - `coq-metarocq-template` for the Template Monad and quoting plugin
  - `coq-metarocq-pcuic` for the PCUIC metatheory development
- - `coq-metarocq-template-pcuic` for the verified Template-Coq <-> PCUIC translations
+ - `coq-metarocq-template-pcuic` for the verified Template-Rocq <-> PCUIC translations
  - `coq-metarocq-safechecker` for the verified checker on PCUIC terms
  - `coq-metarocq-safechecker-plugin` for the extracted verified checker plugin
  - `coq-metarocq-erasure` for the verifed erasure from PCUIC to